Board of Directors

 New York State Energy Research and Development Authority

-Doreen Harris is Acting President and CEO of the New York State Energy Research and Development Authority (NYSERDA), a public benefit corporation that advances innovative energy solutions to improve New York State’s economy and environment.
+Doreen Harris is President and CEO of the New York State Energy Research and Development Authority (NYSERDA), a public benefit corporation that advances innovative energy solutions to improve New York State’s economy and environment.
 During her 10 years of public service at NYSERDA, she has held executive, technical, and policy positions, most recently as Vice President of Large-Scale Renewables.
 While at NYSERDA, she has overseen the State’s nation-leading advancement of renewable resources under the Climate Leadership and Community Protection Act and Clean Energy Standard.
 Ms. Harris also spearheaded the strategic development of New York’s offshore wind resource, including the execution of the State’s offshore wind master plan.
 She was instrumental in advancing and implementing the Accelerated Renewable Energy Growth and Community Benefit Act, which will modernize the siting of large-scale renewable energy projects across New York.
 Before embarking on a career in public service, Ms. Harris spent more than a decade in the energy sector, serving in management and engineering roles.

 Energy Trust of Oregon | CESA Chair